 One example is the pressure experienced by many students who want to perform well on exams and finals.
 A large class load or an overwhelming amount of material may cause students to look for help concentrating elsewhere.
 This can lead to misusing ADHD drugs.
 In addition, students who have ADHD are sometimes pressured to sell their prescriptions around the time of finals.
-Studies have found that up to 29 percent of students with these prescriptions have been asked to sell or trade their medication to friends or classmates.
-According to a recent post by Counseling@NYU, which offers an online masters in school counseling from NYU Steinhardt, students with ADHD need both their medication and behavioral therapy for proper treatment, so selling their needed medicine to those who are not prescribed can create an unhealthy gap in their treatment plan.
+Studies have found that up to 29% of students with these prescriptions have been asked to sell or trade their medication to friends or classmates.
+According to a recent post by [email protected], which offers an online masters in school counseling from NYU Steinhardt, students with ADHD need both their medication and behavioral therapy for proper treatment, so selling their needed medicine to those who are not prescribed can create an unhealthy gap in their treatment plan.

 What’s important in this context is being able to understand and identify contributing factors to the misuse of ADHD medication— so students can be offered better and more effective solutions.

-Do Study Drugs Lead to Addiction?
+Do Study Drugs Lead To Addiction?